 We engage in the trading of various types of investment products, including equity, equity-linked securities, fixed income securities and derivatives.
 As each type of product we trade presents a different risk and revenue profile, we are exposed to risks that are specific to each investment product, and we could incur substantial losses from our investments due to fluctuations in or our failure to assess market conditions.
+In 2012, 2013 and 2014, the average daily VaR of the Company's investment portfolio at a 95% confidence interval was RMB87.8 million, RMB86.9 million and RMB82.3 million, respectively.
 In addition, accounting rules requires us to adjust some of our investments to their fair value and reflect any related gains or losses in our results of operations, and therefore may increase the volatility of our financial results.
 Furthermore, limited availability of investment options and hedging strategies in China may affect our ability to effectively hedge our exposure to the risks associated with our investments, which could materially adversely affect our results of operations and financial condition.